 We strive to work with patients to create a denture that feels good and enhances your appearance while supporting improved oral wellness.

 Dental Implant Secured Dentures

 When choosing dentures patients may opt for securing the denture with dental implants.
-Qualifying patients can benefit from implant supported dentures in many ways.
+Qualifying patients can benefit from implant-supported dentures in many ways.
 Dental implants are surgically placed into healthy bone tissue and fuse with the jaw.

 The implants create a stable foundation that anchors the denture in place reducing or eliminating the embarrassment of loose dentures prone to slipping.

-Dental implants help to promote healthy bone growth and prevents facial sagging often associated with tooth loss.
+Dental implants help to promote healthy bone growth and prevent facial sagging often associated with tooth loss.
 Dental implant secured dentures make it possible for edentulous patients to enjoy a healthy, varied diet without restriction.